tantosoft/Automation/README.md

 # Automation:

-### This project uses Vagrant to create 3 virtualbox ubuntu web servers and configure loadbalancer on another virtualbox machine.
-Ansible is used for Provisioning the 4 virtualbox machines.
+### This project uses Vagrant to create 3 virtualbox ubuntu web servers and configure a loadbalancer on another virtualbox machine.
+Ansible is used for Provisioning the 4 virtualboxes.

 The project was developed and executed on a Ubuntu 16.04 Host with Virtualbox, Vagrant and Ansible packages installed.
 To install this packages on Ubuntu simply type: